 Let’s talk about Quartz!
 Also another one of my favorite surfaces for completely different reasons!

 Quartz in its purest form is a mineral.
 They are also found all around the world; it’s actually the 2nd most abundant mineral just after feldspar (pieces found in granite).
-To make these minerals into a countertop, the manufacturers take these quartz minerals and grind them up, place them how they want in the textures and designs that are most popular and mix it with resins and polymers.
+To make these minerals into a countertop, the manufacturers take these quartz minerals and grind them up, place them how they want in the textures and designs that are most popular and mix them with resins and polymers.

 Quartz is typically 90% mineral and 8-10% resins, polymers and pigments.

-One of the greatest advantages of Quartz is that it is lower maintenance than the granite.
+One of the greatest advantages of Quartz is that it is lower maintenance than granite.
 There is no necessity to reseal the quartz because it is non-porous which provides an anti-microbial surface.

 Once it’s installed in your home you don’t have to maintain it at all!
 Just wipe it down every once in a while to keep those crumbs and sticky puddles off.